apache/phoenix-connectors/phoenix5-spark3/README.md

 phoenix-spark extends Phoenix's MapReduce support to allow Spark to load Phoenix tables as DataFrames, and enables persisting DataFrames back to Phoenix.

+## Configuring Spark to use the connector

+Use the shaded connector JAR `phoenix5-spark3-shaded-6.0.0-SNAPSHOT.jar` .
+Apart from the shaded connector JAR, you also need to add the hbase mapredcp libraries and the hbase configuration directory to the classpath.
+The final classpath should be something like

+`/etc/hbase/conf:$(hbase mapredcp):phoenix5-spark3-shaded-6.0.0-SNAPSHOT.jar`

+(add the exact paths as appropiate to your system) Both the `spark.driver.extraClassPath` and `spark.executor.extraClassPath` properties need to be set the above classpath.
+You may add them spark-defaults.conf, or specify them on the spark-shell or spark-submit command line.

 ## Reading Phoenix Tables

 Given a Phoenix table with the following DDL and DML: